World Order/Series2/Volume 34/Issue 3/Text

 It seems evident that modern uneasiness with the state of the built environment is as deeply seated as it is pervasive.
 There have been numerous design responses to this uneasiness, including the Congress for a New Urbanism, Sustainable Community Design, and Neo-Traditional Town Planning, to name just a few.
 As well organized as these efforts have been

 to date, none has dealt directly with wholeness, unity, and beauty as tangible constructs that can be implemented consciously.
-Until the value and meaning of wholeness, unity, and beauty are included, in an essential way, in the constellation of related thoughts, beliefs, and mental constructs that make up our worldview, our progress toward a coherent, living, and whole environment will remain painfully
+Until the value and meaning of wholeness, unity, and beauty are included, in an essential way, in the constellation of related thoughts, beliefs, and mental constructs that make up our worldview, our progress toward a coherent, living, and whole environment will remain painfully slow and ineffective.

 The Bahá’í scriptures, with their call for freeing ourselves "from idle fancy and imitation," discerning the "oneness" in the world about us, and looking "into all

-things with a searching eye,” offer such a worldview.12 The promise before us is a new paradigm, where the work of artists and architects can no longer be marginalized or deemed arbitrary by a fictitious gulf separating intellect from spirit.
+things with a searching eye," offer such a worldview.
+The promise before us is a new paradigm, where the work of artists and architects can no longer be marginalized or deemed arbitrary by a fictitious gulf separating intellect from spirit.
 This worldview sees the unity of things as a fundamental verity and the artist as an equal to the scientist in the work of discovering the structure of our universe.
-Beauty will no longer be a captive t0 the eye of the beholder but will unfold as our knowledge of wholeness deepens.
+Beauty will no longer be a captive to the eye of the beholder but will unfold as our knowledge of wholeness deepens.

 As we struggle to plant the work of building in the rich soil of a new paradigm, it behooves us to explore the promising works of David Bohm and Christopher Alexander-works that offer a language of wholeness that we all may begin to speak in our collaborative efforts to build an environment that more faithfully reflects the emerging knowledge of the universe.

-12. Baha’u’llah, 7215M: of Baba’it’l/a’b revealed after t/ye Kita'b—i—Aqdas, comp.
+12. Bahá’u’lláh, Tablets of Bahá’u’lláh revealed after the Kitáb-i-Aqdas, comp.
 Research Department of the Universal House of Justice, trans.
-Habib Taherzadeh et al., lst pocket—sized ed.
-(Wilmette, IL: Bahá’í Publishing Trust.
-1988, 1989 printing) 157.
+Habib Taherzadeh et al., Ist pocket-sized ed.
+(Wilmette, IL: Bahá’í Publishing Trust, 1988, 1989 printing) 157.

-The Opening (Haifa, May 22-23, 2001)
+(Haifa, May 22-23, 2001)

 1.

-for highest human hopes and purest dreams, scarlet with sacrifice in dusky gloomharbinger and heraldthrummed with the chantings of the King of Glory where He stood, appointing, where He watered with His tears
+Elijah's cave, place of yearning, womb for highest human hopes and purest dreams, scarlet with sacrifice in dusky gloom- harbinger and herald- thrummed with the chantings of the King of Glory where He stood, appointing, where He watered with His tears the new Eden.

-Terraced now, tiered with fountain-courtyards, happy with birds in its rising meadows, with mongoose and deer in floral dapplingsquintessence of Creation, full and exquisite with the Father’s care, Who, with a gesture, arcs the Vineyard for His servant Son to tend.
+Terraced now, tiered with fountain-courtyards, happy with birds in its rising meadows, with mongoose and deer in floral dapplings- quintessence of Creation, full and exquisite with the Father's care, Who, with a gesture, arcs the Vineyard for His servant Son to tend.

 God's glory.